Skip to content

 The three officials are accused of demanding more than $750,000 from the director of the government-owned National Bank of Credit to secure his job, charges that threaten to undermine the legitimacy of the council, which was appointed earlier this year after gang violence forced the country’s former Prime Minister Ariel Henry to resign.
 The bank director did not have the funds and instead gave credit cards with a $20,000 limit to the three council members.
 The council has yet to say whether it will take action against the three.

 Why does it matter?
-The report is likely to erode Haitians’ trust in the nine-member council, which is charged with running the country alongside its new prime minister, Garry Conille, at a time when Haiti is suffering from mass starvation and horrifying gang violence, and as the UN-backed mission in Haiti to fight gang violence struggles to gain control of the country, 80% of which is still overrun by gangs.
+The report will likely erode Haitians’ trust in the nine-member council, which is charged with running the country alongside its new prime minister, Garry Conille.
+This comes at a time when Haiti is suffering from mass starvation and horrifying gang violence, and as the UN-backed mission in Haiti struggles to regain control of the country.

 News of the allegations came on the same day the Dominican Republic announced it would begin massive deportations of Haitians living illegally in the country, expelling up to 10,000 a week.